bigchaindb/site/_src/_guides/key-concepts-of-bigchaindb.md

 =>> Insert infographic here

-Find out more about the data model behind our transaction model [here.] (https://docs.bigchaindb.com/projects/server/en/latest/data-models/transaction-model.html)
+Find out more about the data model behind our transaction model [here.](https://docs.bigchaindb.com/projects/server/en/latest/data-models/transaction-model.html)

 # Asset

 An asset can represent any physical or digital object from the real world.
 It can be a physical object like a car or a house or also a digital object like a customer order or an air mile.
 An asset can have one or multiple owners, but it can also be its own owner - think of e.g. an autonomous car or an IoT sensor that does transactions automatically.
-More information about the asset data model can be found here (https://docs.bigchaindb.com/projects/server/en/latest/data-models/asset-model.html).
+More information about the asset data model can be found [here](https://docs.bigchaindb.com/projects/server/en/latest/data-models/asset-model.html).
 An asset always contains the data that is immutable, like in our example the colour and the registration number of a bicycle.
 Depending on the context, an asset can represent many different things.

 ### An asset as a claim